3/5/2025

 Dr. Shankar Musunuri

-Chairman, CEO & Co-founder
+Chairman, CEO and Co-Founder

 speaker

-Michael Kronovich
+Michael Krutovich

 Analyst, Maxim Group

-All right, thank you very much for the additional clarity, and once again, congrats on all the progress.
+All right.
+Thank you very much for the additional clarity, and once again, congrats on all the progress.

 speaker

-Robert LeBoyer
+Robert LaBoyer

 Analyst, Noble Capital Markets